Uplift Humanity India

-Uplift Humanity India is a 501(c)(3) non-profit organization that operates rehabilitation programs throughout India to educate juveniles and orphans in life skills and technology training.
+Uplift Humanity India is a 501(c)(3) non-profit organization that operates rehabilitation programs throughout India to educate juveniles, needy and orphans in life skills and technology training.
 Uplift Humanity India is headquartered in Basking Ridge, New Jersey, and runs its programs in Mumbai, Gujarat, and Hyderabad.
 It was founded by Anish Patel in 2010 as a project to connect American students to at-risk youth in India.

 Programs

 Rehabilitation Initiative

 Uplift Humanity India works with Indian-American teachers in the United States to write its curriculum used for teaching children in India.
-The latest curriculum, titled "A Look To The Future," features lessons in life skills, self-esteem, honesty, and other values that have enabled juveniles secure steady jobs and futures.
+The latest curriculum, titled "A Look To The Future," features lessons in life skills, self-esteem, honesty, and other values that have enabled juveniles to secure steady jobs and futures.
 The organization also uses an older version of the curriculum titled "One Step Forward" in some of its locations.
 Students who previously committed minor crimes and participated in Uplift Humanity India's programs have started earning steady incomes.
 Starting in 2012, family planning and women's rights were added to the curriculum.

 Each summer, Uplift Humanity India sends groups of high school and college students selected from across the United States to one of its programs in India.
 Once there, the students learn the specifics of the curriculum and start teaching in small groups in observation homes for about one month.
 Lessons are not conducted in a lecture format - rather, teaching is done in a participative manner that involves role playing, games, and video-based lessons.

 Beginning in 2011 at the Bal Gokulam facility in Vadodara, the rehabilitation initiative has since expanded to juvenile centers in New Delhi, Indore and Hyderabad.